Obituary of Renee Catania

 Renee’s sense of humor will be remembered by many that knew her.

-To send flowers to the family of Renee Catania, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Renee Catania, please visit Tribute Store